-Judge threatens to stop Carnival ships from docking In US
+Judge threatens to stop Carnival ships from docking in US

 Home > Article

-MIAMI (AP) — A federal judge threatened Wednesday to temporarily block Carnival Corp. from docking cruise ships at ports in the United States as punishment for a possible probation violation.
+MIAMI (AP) — A federal judge has threatened to temporarily block Carnival Corp. from docking cruise ships at ports in the United States as punishment for a possible probation violation.

-The Miami Herald reports U.S. District Judge Patricia Seitz said Wednesday that she'll make a decision in June, and she wants company chairman Micky Arison and president Donald Arnold to attend that hearing.
+The Miami Herald reports U.S. District Judge Patricia Seitz said Wednesday that she'll make a decision in June, and she wants company chairman Micky Arison and president Donald Arnold in her courtroom for the hearing.

 "The people at the top are treating this as a gnat," Seitz said.
 "If I could, I would give all the members of the executive committee a visit to the detention center for a couple of days.
 It's amazing how that helps people come to focus on reality."